 Our FA will request clearance and, as long everything matches, the foreign association will issue clearance to the FA, who then informs the club and League.

-The Premier League receives a copy because we need to ensure that players coming in have had their registration transferred to this country, or Wales in the case of Welsh clubs, such as Cardiff City.
+The Premier League receives a copy because we need to ensure that players coming in have had their registration transferred to this country, or Wales in the case of Welsh clubs.

 Part 1: What is the deal sheet in transfers?